 His primary research focuses on understanding racial and ethnic disparities in the diagnosis, management, and treatment of patients with prostate and bladder cancer.
 Dr. Washington examines how these differences in treatment strategies (based on race and socioeconomic factors) impact survival outcomes.
 He seeks to expand our knowledge in how variations in care at the local level drive differences in treatment and survival for patients with genitourinary cancers, particularly how much of these variations are attributable to race/ethnicity and socioeconomic factors.
 “By understanding these local variations in treatment, we can better understand barriers to change at the provider, facility, and healthcare system levels to improve outcomes in genitourinary cancers.”, says Dr. Washington.

-“On behalf of the Department of Urology, I would like to express my gratitude to the Lynne and Mark Benioff and to Cindy and Evan Goldberg for their generous support of this professorship,” says Dr. Raj S. Pruthi, Professor and Chair of the Department of Urology.
+“On behalf of the Department of Urology, I would like to express my gratitude to the Lynne and Mark Benioff and to Cindy and Evan Goldberg for their generous support of this professorship,” says Dr. Raj S. Pruthi, Professor of the Department of Urology.
 “Endowed professorships, such as this, help us to recruit, to support and to retain the Department of Urology’s most important asset -- its talented faculty.
 These faculty allow us to be one of the leading urology departments in the world.”